Torah Mosheh 2:

 18:11 Now I know that YHWH (יהוה) [is] greater than all gods: for in the thing wherein they dealt proudly [he was] above them.

-18:17 And Mosheh father-in-law said unto him, The thing that thou doest [is] not good.
+18:17 And Mosheh khoten (father-in-law) said to him, The thing that you doest [is] not good..

 18:25 And Mosheh chose able men out of all Yisrael, and made them heads over the people, rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.